nahuelproietto/swift-audio/README.md

 #### Backend

-We are using miniaudio to support multi-platform in other environment (not-fully tested yet)
+We are using miniaudio to support multi-platform audio (not-fully tested yet)

 Online documentation can be found here: https://miniaud.io/docs/ Documentation can also be found at the top of miniaudio.h which is always the most up-to-date and authoritive source of information on how to use miniaudio.
 All other documentation is generated from this in-code documentation.